ofelcan164/API/sections/uploads.md

 You may include the optional `expires_on` and `keyword_ids` attributes in the JSON payload when posting to the `/api/v2/upload_jobs.json` endpoint.

-The `expires_on` attribute must be a valid date time, otherwise posting chunks will fail.
+* `expires_on` - must be a valid date time, otherwise posting chunks will fail.
 This attribute is used for setting the expiration date of an asset.

-The `keyword_ids` attribute must contain an array of valid keyword ids from your account, otherwise posting chunks will fail.
+* `keyword_ids` - must contain an array of valid keyword ids from your account, otherwise posting chunks will fail.
 This attribute is used for attaching existing keywords to an asset.

-* **Note:** You do not need to include the keyword set id, just the id of the keyword.*
+_**Note:** You do not need to include the keyword set id, just the id of the keyword._

 You may create keywords from the API, however, you must have the correct permissions to do so.
 You may retrieve keyword ids from the API as well.
-See the Keywording section for more information.
+See the [Keywording](https://github.com/imagerelay/API/blob/master/sections/keywording.md) for more information.

 Here is an example curl request that uses the above metadata attributes to create an upload job.